 Port 2222

-IdentityFile ~/.ssh/id_ed25519_webserver # Use key specific to the web server
+IdentityFile ~/.ssh/id_ed25519_webserver # Dedicated key for this server

-# Second server: Development server (alias: devbox)
+# Server 2: Development server (alias: devbox)

 Host devbox